bain3/pronotepy/docs/source/quickstart.rst

 Long Term Usage
 ^^^^^^^^^^^^^^^
-From version 1.1 **pronotepy will reinitialise the connection when the old one expires**.
+**From version 1.1 pronotepy will reinitialise the connection when the old one expires**.
 This is done so bots that are checking pronote will not have to do this manually.

-Unfortunately **PRONOTE changes all of its ids for their objects every session**.
+Unfortunately PRONOTE changes all of its ids for their objects every session.
-This makes **old pronotepy objects (** :class:`.Lesson` **for example) expire** too.
+This makes old pronotepy objects ( :class:`.Lesson` for example) expire too.

-The old data like the description or the subject will still be accessible, but any **functions that request from pronote will not work** (pronotepy will raise the :class:`.ExpiredObject` exception).
+The old data like the description or the subject will still be accessible, but any functions that request from pronote will not work (pronotepy will raise the :class:`.ExpiredObject` exception).
 To make sure that you don't get any errors you can check the session with :meth:`.Client.session_check` and request new objects before you make any requests using your old objects.

 Below you can see sample code for a bot that checks one specific lesson content (useless but good for this example).

 .. code-block:: python